Updates, commentary, training and advice on immigration and asylum law

 The Home Office can also use the fact that a person used the NHS without having permission to do so, as follows:

 • To prove that an applicant made false representations as part of a previous application.
-The suitability guidance says that caseworkers “must consider whether the applicant’s stated reason for entering or remaining in the UK at the time of their previous application was genuine, or whether their true intention was to gain free access to healthcare that is chargeable”.
+The suitability guidance states that where an NHS debt relates to a dependant child, for example, caseworkers “must consider whether the main applicant’s claimed reason for entering the UK at the time of their previous application was genuine, or whether their intention was to access healthcare for their child” and refers the caseworker to the guidance on false representations

 Top tips for dealing with NHS debt